All Episodes

 There's nothing when you're dead.

-So the most popular guy on the planet in this book has created a video game their buddy plays, where they can actually go to a beach or they can do this or that, places they could never ever go in their real life because they don't exist anymore because climate change.
+So the most popular guy on the planet in this book has created a video game that everybody plays where they can actually go to a beach or they can do this or that, places they could never, ever go in their real lives don't exist anymore because climate change.

-I was told about this book on Saturday and that Spielberg is producing at the movie adaptation.
+I was told about this book on Saturday, and that Spielberg is producing, got the movie adaptation.

-Come on, Rush got a they all like the Beatles at one point, but they grow out of it and so forth.
+Now, normally people, come on, Rush, they all biked the Beatles at one point, but they grew out of it and so forth.

 I think it's important.